Ricky Martin's nephew withdraws his harassment claim against the singer - KESQ

 Martin was served the protection order for domestic abuse July 1 by Puerto Rican police.
 It was sought by his 21-year-old nephew, according to the Spanish news outlet Marca, citing a family member of Martin’s.
 The story included allegations Martin, 50, and his nephew had been in a romantic relationship.

-The nephew and Martin had ended a relationship two months before the order of protection was requested, but Martin didn’t accept that it was over, Captain Luis Dias, Director of the Intelligence Bureau for the Puerto Rican Police Department, told CNN Monday.

-But one of Martin’s attorneys, Marty Singer, strongly denied the allegations in a statement to CNN Monday, calling them “untrue” and “disgusting.”
+But Martin’s attorney, Marty Singer, strongly denied the allegations in a statement to CNN Monday, calling them “untrue” and “disgusting.”

-“Unfortunately, the person who made this claim is struggling with deep mental health challenges,” Singer said.
-“Ricky Martin has, of course, never been — and would never be — involved in any kind of sexual or romantic relationship with his nephew.”
+“Ricky Martin has, of course, never been — and would never be — involved in any kind of sexual or romantic relationship with his nephew,” Singer said.

 In a statement to CNN, attorneys for Martin said Thursday the protection order was lifted after the nephew had asked the case be dismissed.